The Advice Process

 Understand Your Situation

-The first thing we will do is meet you so that we can fully understand your situation and circumstances, so our first task is simply to listen.
-We may need to ask you for more information or paperwork - the more we understand about your situation, the more we will be able to help.
-The advice that we give can only be based on what you tell us about your situation
+Our first task is simply to listen, so that we can fully understand your situation.
+We may need to ask you for more information or paperwork.
+The advice we give can only be based on what you tell us about your situation.

 02